 In solidarity with the Indigenous Peoples and Tribes in Washington State, we will continue to perpetuate our sacred cultures and traditions and resist assimilation.
 We remember the purpose handed to us from our tupuna - our ancestors, to build and thrive alongside our Earth and Ocean and our fellow neighbors.

 We are Micronesian: Mashallese, Palauan, Kosraean, Chamorro/CHamoru, I-Kiribati, Yapese, Pohnpeian, Pingelapese, Chuukese, Refaluwasch, Polynesian: Samoan, Tongan, Tahitian, Tokelauan, Maori, Rotuman, Uvean, Futunan, Kanaka 'Oiwi, Tuvaluan, Lauan, Kapingamarangi, Nukuoro and we are Melanesian: Itaukei, Solomon Islanders, New Caledonians, Vanuatuan, Papuan, West Papuan, Torres Strait Islander, Indigenous Australian and other colorful Pasifika nations that make up our family.

-Kotahitanga or unity drives our work.
+Kotahitanga or unity and collective action drives our body of work.
 We work across the diversity of our Pacific Islander communities to build collaboration while addressing specific concerns and needs of each Pasifika community.

 PICA-WA is guided by the belief that our Pasifika communities are fully capable of healing ourselves.
-Only through equitable integration of our leadership and voices at critical decision-making tables can we ensure that systems and institutions are more responsive to our communities while establishing our own expansive tables to model what it means to move together with accountability and transparency.
+Only through equitable integration of our leadership and voices at critical decision-making tables nationally and locally can we ensure that systems and institutions are more responsive to our communities while establishing our own expansive tables to model what it means to move together with accountability and transparency.